 Lewis-Clark State College Inclusive Practices Certificate (IPC)

-In fall, 2017, faculty and staff will have a new opportunity to enhance their understanding of issues related to diversity and inclusion and to develop inclusive practices in the work they do on campus.
+The IPC is an opportunity to enhance understanding of issues related to diversity and inclusion and to develop inclusive practices on campus.

 Goals of the program

 - To increase awareness of diversity concerns on campus;

 - To develop inclusive practices for use in teaching and service;